We deliver our training packages to Academic Institutions, UK Government and Industry.

 Duration: Online

-Description: This course is designed for students using AI tools and social media who wish to know more about responsible use of these systems.
+Description: This course is designed for students in years 7-11 or age 11-18 using AI tools and social media who wish to know more about responsible use of these systems.

 Prerequisites: None.
 There will be pre reading and course resources supplied.